imagej/imagej.github.io/_pages/scripting/matlab.md

 ## Running ImageJ within MATLAB

-{% include info-box content='MATLAB versions prior to R2017b need to be [tweaked to use Java 8](http://www.mathworks.com/matlabcentral/answers/130359-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-windows) instead of Java 7.' %}
+{% include notice icon="info" content='MATLAB versions prior to R2017b need to be [tweaked to use Java 8](http://www.mathworks.com/matlabcentral/answers/130359-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-windows) instead of Java 7.' %}

 The ImageJ update site provides an `ImageJ.m` script that will start up an ImageJ instance inside a running [MATLAB](/scripting/matlab) application.
 Launching the script is the same as for [Miji](/plugins/miji):